 - healthinsurance.org contributor

 Rhode Island embraced the provision to expand Medicaid under the ACA.
-Federal funding is covering the cost of expansion through 2016, after which the state will begin to pay a small fraction of the expense.
+Federal funding is covering the cost of expansion through 2016, after which the state will begin to pay 5 percent of the expense starting in 2017.
 The state’s portion of the cost will never exceed 10 percent though.

-The state’s total Medicaid population grew by nearly 85,000 people (a 44 percent increase) from the fall of 2013 through August 2015.
-And according to Gallup data, the uninsured rate dropped from 13.3 perent in 2013 to just 2.7 percent in the first half of 2015 – the lowest rate in the nation.
+The state’s total Medicaid population grew by 93,000 people (a 49 percent increase) from the fall of 2013 through July 2016.
+According to U.S. Census data, the uninsured rate in Rhode Island dropped from 11.6 percent in 2013 to 5.7 percent in 2015.
+Only six states and the District of Columbia had lower uninsured rates in 2015.

 Kaiser Family Foundation estimated that only 55,000 people who were still uninsured in Rhode Island as of late 2015.
 And nearly half – 49 percent – were eligible for Medicaid.

 The ACA called for the expansion of Medicaid to cover all legally-present residents in the US with household incomes up to 133 percent of poverty level (138 percent with the built-in income disregard).
 But in the summer of 2012, the Supreme Court ruled that states could not be penalized for opting out of the expansion.
 As of the fall of 201, 31 states and DC have moved forward with Medicaid expansion.

 Rhode Island is among them.
 Former Governor Lincoln Chafee made it clear immediately after the Supreme Court ruling that Rhode Island would be implementing Medicaid expansion and fully embracing the ACA (the state also set up its own state-run exchange).
 At the time, Rhode Island estimated that there were about 40,610 low-income childless adults in the state who would be newly eligible for Medicaid starting in 2014.